Mara Ngenche Safari Camp is located on two of the most important rivers in the Mara...

 Fire safety: There are fire extinguishers in every room, a fire-break around the camp (the rivers are natural breaks on two sides and then the road on other two).
 The staff are trained in case of fires.

-Laundry facilities: Laundry is included at Mara Ngenche Safari Camp.
-It is hand washed, line dried and then ironed.
+Laundry facilities: Laundry service is extra.
+Laundry is hand washed, line dried and then ironed.
 The camp do not wash delicates or underwear, but there is washing powder in the rooms for people to do their own.

 Money: Mara Ngenche Safari Camp cannot exchange cash as they do not have a lot of money in camp.
 For valuables there is a central safe with the manger.